Trust in what you love,

 Today, those feeds have expanded into a full line of 8 feed blends and more than 15 supplements.
 In 2015, the firm made the decision to eliminate genetically-modified foods from all lines.
 Sales have since exploded as horse owners recognize the benefits of excluding these inflammatory components from their horses' diets.

-Daily Dose Equine™ LLC products are still available locally in the Maryland/DC/Virginia area, but are also distributed nationally through Chewy.com.
+Daily Dose Equine™ LLC products are still available locally in the Maryland/DC/Virginia area, but selected products are also distributed nationally through Chewy.com.
+To shop our entire product line, including natural supplements available nowhere else, visit our new online store.

 Janet's professional expertise includes NIR (Near InfraRed) spectroscopy, the analytical technique used to analyze food samples.
 She worked for many years as a feed analyst for major Midwest grain producers.